CikA-triX/cybersecurity-home-lab/secure-small-office-network/README.md

 Small offices are easy targets.
 Everything on one flat network: web servers, staff PCs, printers, guest WiFi; no separation, no control.
 One compromised device and an attacker moves freely across everything.
 This project addresses exactly that problem.

 This was a group capstone project.
 My individual contribution covers the network design, zone architecture, firewall ACL configuration, threat simulation, packet capture analysis, and FTP hardening.
-Password configuration for some devices was handled by a teammate.
+Device setup and configuration was handled by a teammate.

 ---